A wedding is a fun event for all. Here I arranged the both sides of the

 Initial deposit is $150.00.

-The number of images taken with either my film or digital Nikons (I use Nikons: a D90 for digital and F100s / FE2s for film) will vary from 72 images to a few hundred images (when using film it is usually 2 to 5 rolls).
-However, unlike many other wedding photographers, after the film is processed I give you the 4x6 inch prints and I give you the negatives.
-The additional $50.00 per roll of film covers the cost of the film developing.
+The number of images taken with either my film or digital (I use Nikons: a D90 for digital and F100s / FE2s for film) will vary from 72 images to a few hundred images (when using film it is usually 2 to 5 rolls).
+However, unlike many wedding photographers, after the film is processed I give you the 4x6 inch prints and I give you the negatives.
+The additional $50.00 per roll of film covers the cost of the film processing.

 With the digital camera I take the photo both in NEF (RAW) and JPG format at the same time.
 I do not make any prints from these images.
 I put all images onto a DVD which you can then take anywhere to get prints made or you can print them yourselves.
 You are also free to duplicate the DVD, use the images on the web, and give prints and images to others (usage rights are detailed in the wedding contract).